Guerrero hits MLB-leading 45th HR, Blue Jays rout Rays 8-1

 With 17 hits in all, it was another offensive outburst by the Blue Jays, who scored 22 runs against Baltimore on Sunday.
 That came one day after Toronto put up 22 runs in a doubleheader against the Orioles.

-Manoah (6-2) allowed just one hit, walked none and struck out 10, one shy of his career best.
-He won for the first time since beating the Angels on Aug.
+Making heavy use of his slider, Manoah (6-2) walked none and struck out 10, one shy of his career best.

+“That slider was nasty tonight against some good left-handed hitters,” Montoyo said.

+Manoah won for the first time since beating the Angels on Aug.
 11, snapping a five-start winless streak.

+“His fastball is kind of unique,” Cash said.
+“It really gets on hitters quick.
+Then he’s able to throw that breaking ball underneath.
+He pitched really well.”

 The rookie right-hander was perfect until Joey Wendle singled on a two-strike fastball with two outs in the fifth.
 Manoah responded by striking out Taylor Walls to end the inning.